org-formation/org-formation-cli/docs/organization-resources.md

 Just like with the resources within your AWS Account, managing AWS Organization resources **as code** allows you to apply changes automatically, reducing manual work, inconsistencies and mistakes.

-If you are considering to use an account vending machine (e.g. [AWS Control Tower](https://aws.amazon.com/controltower/)) to create and manage new accounts within your organization: Do realize that the account vending machine allows you to quickly create organization resources but only has limited facilities when it comes to updating and maintaining these resoruces.
+If you are considering to use an account vending machine (e.g. [AWS Control Tower](https://aws.amazon.com/controltower/)) to create and manage new accounts within your organization: Do realize that the account vending machine allows you to quickly create organization resources but only has limited facilities when it comes to updating and maintaining these resources.

 ### Example Template